 Son Aaron Owen (1821-1888) was born in 1821 or 1827 in either New Jersey or in Washington County, PA.
 It is possible that he was a twin with his brother Elias.

 He may have been named for an uncle, Aaron Owen (1800- ? ), married to Mary (1801), both natives of New Jersey who also migrated to Morris Township, Washington County.

 Our Aaron was wedded twice, first to Maria Roberts (1829-1868) -- her maiden name also has been given as "Porter."
-They were the parents of Mary Elizabeth McKean, Rebecca Owen, Asa Owen, Emily Jennings "Emma" Dinsmore, Addison Owen, Albert Owen, Ezekiel "Braden" Owen and Maria Laura Louage.
+They were the parents of Mary Elizabeth McKean, Rebecca Owen, Asa Owen, Emily Jennings "Emma" Dinsmore, Addison M. Owen, Albert Owen, Ezekiel "Braden" Owen and Maria Laura Louage.

 Sadly, Maria passed away on Aug.
 2, 1868, at the age of 42 years, 7 months and 22 days, possibly in childbirth with their daughter Maria Laura.

-After a year or two as a widower, Aaron was wedded a second time to Mary (?)
-(1831- ? ), who was a decade younger.
+After a year or two as a widower, Aaron was wedded a second time to Mary McKean (1831-1892), who was a decade younger.
 They produced a daughter, Sarah Jean "Jennie" Owen, born on Aug.
 27, 1870.